-The Centre College Employee Health Care Plan is a self-funded PPO and a High Deductible Health plan (HDHP).
-Coverage is available with the payment of a premium that is determined annually and shared between the employee and the College.
-A preferred provider network of doctors and hospitals reduces costs.
+The Centre College Employee Health Care Plan is a self-funded PPO.
+Single and family coverage is available with the payment of a premium that is determined annually and shared between the employee and the College.
+A preferred provider network of doctors and hospitals reduces co-insurance.
 Please refer to the Summary Plan description, located on CentreNet.